A Strong Litigation Firm On Your Side

 We know that each party to a contract has different expectations, experience and knowledge of industry standards and procedures.
-We take each client’s experience and expectations into consideration while drafting or reviewing an agreement or litigating a disputed contract term.
+We consider each client’s experience and expectations while drafting or reviewing an agreement or litigating a disputed contract term.
 We will guide you through the negotiations, dispute resolution and trial to achieve maximum results.

 Serving A Broad Client Base

 Representative clients include corporations, LLCs, sole proprietorships, partnerships, individual directors, officers, partners, shareholders and employees in litigation involving breach of fiduciary duty, breach of contract, breach of restrictive covenants, breach of warranties and related business torts, as well as fraud and unfair business practices.